 - Deferred Disposition can only be approved after a plea of guilty or no contest is entered with the Court.
-This plea can be entered on the application for deferred disposition or in person at the court office.
+This plea can be entered by mail along with required payment and documents.
+You may print and completing the application on the forms page of the court website or in person at the court office.

 - You must pay a special expense fee and court costs in full along with your request to be approved.
 This fee can be found on the court fines web page.
 Special expense fee and court costs is as follows for eligible violations: